Orkestra-Tech/orkestra/docs/src/main/tut/parameters.md

 }
 ```

-Here is an example of the UI with the parameters:
 <img alt="Parameters" srcset="img/parameters.png 2x">

 As you can see on the screenshot it also supports drop-down lists via [Enumeratum](https://github.com/lloydmeta/enumeratum),